Do you want to start your blog? This step-by-step guide is for anyone wishing to launch a successful website or blog.

-You can modify the look of your dashboard when you click on “Screen Options” at the top right of your screen.
+You can modify your dashboard’s look when you click on “Screen Options” at the top right of your screen.

 Now let’s break down some of the most important functions of the navigational menu on the left:

-- “Posts” is the place you go to add a new blog post or to edit an existing one.
+- “Posts” is where you add a new blog post or edit an existing one.

 - “Media” is your media library with all the pictures, videos, and audio files you’ve uploaded to the site.
 You can add or delete your files here.

-- “Pages” - Where you can add a new page to your blog.
-You should use these for about and contact information pages and also for your services, etc.
+- “Pages” – You can add a new page to your blog.
+You should use these for about and contact information pages, your services, etc.

 - “Comments” – This is where you manage your comments.

-- “Appearance” - Here you can edit and customize your design and install new themes and layouts.
+- “Appearance”– You can edit and customize your design and install new themes and layouts here.
 I will show you how to use it later in the tutorial.

-- “Settings” – From this section you can change your site’s title and tagline, make your articles' addresses SEO friendly and other important settings.
+- “Settings” – From this section, you can change your site’s title and tagline, make your articles’ URL SEO friendly, and other essential settings.
 I will show you the best practices in the detailed guide later on this page.